14 Growth Hacks that You Probably Haven’t Seen Before

 User-generated content is huge.
 Images are huge.
 Pinterest became the largest community for user-generated image organization and sharing.
 Many of Pinterest’s users would stumble upon the website organically.

-Below is a screenshot of my “dog” exploration on Pinterest (who doesn’t love dogs).pinterest growth hack
+Below is a screenshot of my “dog” exploration on Pinterest (who doesn’t love dogs).

 Pinterest users are unlike Facebook users in that they can consume information much more quickly.